What To Do If Your Mortgage Application Is Declined By Skipton

 How long does Skipton take to process a mortgage application?

-The average amount of time a mortgage application takes to process from start to finish is usually between two to four weeks, depending on the intricacy of the application.
+The average time it takes to process a mortgage application from start to finish is two to four weeks, depending on its intricacy.

 Very straightforward applications can be processed towards the lower end of this timescale, but if issues such as bad credit or complex income are a factor, it might take longer.